Are you interested in joining the U.S. Air Force? Keep reading as we outline how to get into the Air Force Academy.

 While writing your essay, avoid being vague or inconclusive.
 You’ll want to show off your strong decision-making and problem-solving skills.
 The candidate also demonstrates their integrity and ability to confront difficult situations.
 Both of these qualities are highly valued in the Academy.

-While an education at the Academy is valued at $416,000, students who commit to serve in the Air Force receive their education at no cost.
+While an education at the Academy is valued at $416,000, students who commit to serving in the Air Force receive their education at no cost.

 Even better, Academy students are also given room, board, and benefits at no cost to them or their families.